 For a more in-depth look at Titer Testing and Vaccinations watch this extentsive interview with the world's leading expert on immunology, virology and pathology Dr. Ronald Schultz.

 Rather than simply blindly giving a vaccine for every core and non-core disease every year in the hope that a dogs immune system is responding appropriately and protecting the dog with adequate anti-bodies we Titer Test.
-Our adult dogs are tested to verify current immunization status and we use Nomographs to ensure our puppies are vaccinated at the appropriate time to create the proper antibody response.
-This allows us to provide our puppies a Lifetime Guarantee against Parvo and Distemper!
+Our adult dogs are tested to verify current immunization status.
+Nomographs often help us to ensure our puppies are vaccinated at the appropriate time to create the proper antibody response.
+Using the Titer Testing protocol allows us to provide our puppies a Lifetime Guarantee against Parvo and Distemper!

 Copyright © 2023 Olympic Dalmatians - All Rights Reserved.